[ View More Topics About Cycling Health & Nutrition ]

 Four Similar Characteristics for Cycling and Jogging

 - Running vs. Cycling - Improving physical fitness: when comparing running vs. cycling, studies that were conducted among professional cyclists and runners have shown that there is no difference between their physical fitness.
-The meaning is that similar to running, cycling, or even walking; training levels result in similar physical fitness.
+The meaning is that similar to running, cycling, or even walking, training levels result in similar physical fitness.

 - Running vs. Cycling - Similar weight reduction: there is no difference between the three types of sports for those who want to reduce their weight.
-When there are a similar training load, the same heart rate, and the same degree of subjective difficulty, we can expect biking calories burn rate to be similar to the calories that are burned while jogging, and walking.
+When there is a similar training load, the same heart rate, and the same degree of subjective difficulty, we can expect biking calories burn rate to be similar to the calories that are burned while jogging, and walking.

 Four Differences Between Running and Cycling